dysthesis/episteme/Borrowing.md

 Only one borrow can be distributed at any point in time, but the value can be mutated.
 It is also not possible to have an exclusive borrow and a shared borrow simultaneously.

+Note that this means **the value itself must be declared as mutable.**

 # Which borrow to use?

 The [Rust documentation](https://docs.rs) will tell you whether a library function necessitates the use of exclusive borrows.